Russell-Waterhouse/blog/content/post/layers.md

 so, building a web stack from the ground up,
 I'd use:

-OS: linux
+OS: Linux
 HTTPS handling, rate limiting, etc: NginX
-backend: Rust with Actix/Axum
+backend: Rust with Actix or Axum frontend interactivity: Datastar
-frontend interactivity: datastar
-css: inline styles or tailwind?
-Data layer: postgres
+CSS: tailwind (probably?
+I think tailwind is the one part of modern web dev that's correct) Data layer: Postgres
-deployment: bare metal server.
+deployment: bare metal server until I NEED to eat the cost of something like Kubernetes.

-like I'm happy enough with that.
+I'm happy enough with that.

-that eliminates:
+That eliminates:
-- docker
+- Docker
-- kubernetes
+- Kubernetes
 - VM
-- JS (at least, most of what I hae to write)
+- JS (at least, most of what I have to write)

 and if I didn't want to work with the web for a client, I might want to use:

-Vulkan
-+ SDL2
-+ Clay
-+ miniaudio

-all of that eliminates electron.
+- Dear IMGui or EGUI

 and if I wanted a desktop app, a mobile app, and a website, well the backend could just have a flag for how it's serializing, and if you build your desktop app as a library, you might just have to maintain 2 platform layers, not 2 code bases.